 It was 2003 the first time we heard the name Kate Middleton, and much like her future mother-in-law, Lady Diana Spencer, as soon as we found out she was dating the future King of England we couldn’t get enough of her.
 The poor girl was hounded!

 I adore everything about her, she is the English Rose personified, charming, intelligent, elegant (so refreshing), conservative (ironically, somewhat shocking in today’s society), and for all intents and purposes the girl that achieved my ultimate dream - she married a prince!
 What isn’t to like?

-While she may not be everyone’s cup of Earl Grey, you cannot deny that there are many things that young women should be learning from her today.
+While she may not be everyone’s cup of Earl Grey, you cannot deny that there are many things women could be learning from her example today.
 In my humble opinion we have been long overdue a role model like Kate.

 Let the royal lessons begin…

 It pays to wait (and be spotless of character)

 When you find what is good for you, wait for it.
 The world called her “Waity Katie” in the years preceding her engagement to William, and the media made a mockery of the fact that she and William spent time getting to know one another before they wed.
 Is this not a model relationship?
 So many of us do the “dating dance”, essentially striking marks on the bedpost, and worst of all on our hearts.
 No future queen could ever have a controversial sexual history, so why should we?
 Kate has the last laugh.
 It’s very queenly to wait for the best, and is most becoming of a lady.
 I think more young women need the confidence to treat themselves like treasure to be earned, as Kate has.

 - When you know what you want, and know it’s worth waiting for, do it.
 Despite what the world says.

 - Keep focussed on your goals.
 Trends come and go, fashions change and seasons come and go but steadfast determination and patience win in the end.